History of East Africa: Sennar Sultanate

 Christian Nubia, represented by the two medieval kingdoms of Makuria and Alodia, began to decline from the 12th century CE.
 By 1365 CE, Makuria had virtually collapsed and was reduced to a petty kingdom restricted to Lower Nubia, until finally disappearing c.
 150 years later.
 The fate of Alodia is less clear.
 It has been suggested that it collapsed already as early as the 12th century or shortly after, as archaeology suggests that in this period, Soba ceased to be used as its capital.
 By the 13th century CE, central Sudan seemed to have disintegrated into various petty states.
 Between the 14th century CE and the 15th century CE Sudan was overran by Bedouin tribes.
 In the 15th century CE, one of these Bedouins, whom Sudanese traditions refer to as Abdallah Jammah, is recorded to have created a tribal federation and to have subsequently destroyed what was left of Alodia.
 In the early 16th century CE, Abdallah's federation came under attack of an invader from the south, the Funj.
 In 1504 CE, the Funj defeated Abdallah Jammah and founded the Funj sultanate.

 Kingdom of Burundi

 The date of the foundation of the Kingdom of Burundi is unknown but probably dates back to the 17th century CE when the Tutsi ethnic group gained dominance over the larger ethnic Hutu population of the region.
 Under mwami Ntare I (r.
 1675 CE – 1705 CE), the kingdom expanded and annexed a number of surrounding polities.
 Although ruled by the mwami, the kingdom was extensively decentralised and local sub-rulers had wide independence.
 Before the arrival of European colonists, succession struggles were also common.

 Kingdom of Kooki

 The Kooki Kingdom was established at some point in time between 1696 CE and 1740 CE by the Mubito prince of Bwohe.
-Bwohe was apart of the Bunyoro-Kitara dynasty who with his followers broke away from the larger Bunyoro-Kitara Kingdom and created his own.
+Bwohe was a part of the Bunyoro-Kitara dynasty who with his followers broke away from the larger Bunyoro-Kitara Kingdom and created his own.
 Bwohe died in either 1740 CE or 1750 CE.